rryam/GhostingKit/README.md

 ## License

-PhantomKit is available under the MIT license.
+GhostingKit is available under the MIT license.
 See the LICENSE file for more info.

 Note: Not affiliated with Ghost.